melba365/data_engineering/credit_card_transactions/README.md

 # The Data Set
-- Explain the data set
-- Why did you choose it?
-- What do you like about it?
-- What is problematic?
-- What do you want to do with it?

 The dataset used is sourced from Kaggle: ["Credit Card Transactions Fraud Detection Dataset"](https://www.kaggle.com/datasets/kartik2112/fraud-detection)
 This is a simulated credit card transaction dataset containing legitimate and fraud transactions.
 It contains credit card transaction details of Customers owning Credit Cards by various Merchants.